 10 Applying the Common Patent Policy for ITU-T/ITU-R/ISO/IEC

-Information pertaining to the common patent policy for ITU-T/ITU-R/ISO/IEC is available at http://www.itu.int/ITU-T/ipr/ and in the ISO/IEC Directives, Part 1:2009, and Part 2:2004, Annex I (Appendix I).
+Information pertaining to the common patent policy for ITU-T/ITU-R/ISO/IEC is available at http://itu.int/ipr/ and in the ISO/IEC Directives, Part 1:2013, and Part 2:2011, Annex I (Appendix I).

 For a common text or twin text Recommendation | International Standard, entities are to follow this common patent policy and submit patent statements, as appropriate, to all three organizations.